CICCIOSGAMINO/arduino_TRE/LIBRARIES/Seed Grove DHT.md

     ls -l                       // check the permission

 Now if no errors are raised you can view your library in the Web IDE menu in > Libraries on the left of the window.
 And you can use the library in the Arduino sketch !

+(We have some problem for the moment with this library on Arduino TRE )

 [1]: http://www.seeedstudio.com/wiki/Grove_-_Temperature_and_Humidity_Sensor